 Care to make it interesting?
 Consider the fun factor when tasking employees with the job of counting hundreds of items multiple times.
 Challenge yourself to turn the event into something they don’t see as just counting.
 Make it a competition with rewards and incentives.
 Since you’re already asking them to stay past regular hours, help them out with a little motivation.
 We find that inventory counts are great for team-building, and how nice that you’re doing necessary work at the same time.
 Think outside of the box to make it fun for all.
 Otherwise, you may have some grumpy workers on your hands.

 Ready, set, count!
 When you’ve set out the instructions and the ground rules, set the team free to count.
 Remind the counters to count every item even if the items are in boxes.
 They mustn’t assume a box is full or that the labeling is correct.
-Remember, all inventory needs to be counted twice, each time by a different team.
+Remember, all ecommerce inventory management needs to be counted twice, each time by a different team.
 If there are any discrepancies between the two counts, you (or someone you choose ahead of time) act as the controller and go in for the count yourself.
-Compare your count to the other two and make the adjustments accordingly in the accounting software.
+Compare your count to the other two and make the adjustments accordingly in the accounting automation software.
 So always know how you’re going to be counting and who’s going to be the final say in your account.

 Whew!
 There’s so much involved in counting.
 But wait, there’s more.
 Next up, we’ll discuss how to Avoid Chaos with the Cycle Count.
 What on earth is that?
 Tune in to find out.